bekk/bekk-christmas/post/thecloud/sharing-infrastructure-as-code-with-linked-azure-resource-manager-templates.md

 A deployment resource must have a unique name in the context of the template, as it is used as an identifier when referencing it.
 You may also pass parameters to the deployment.
 This particular template takes a single required parameter, `storageAccountNameBase`, and it is therefore specified in the `parameters` section of the deployment's `properties`.
 Additionally, since a linked template is a resource like any other, you can use all the same constructs as with other resource types (conditions, loops, and so on).

 Templates can define values to output as a result of the deployment.
 This comes in handy when composing larger templates using several, smaller linked templates.
-To reference outputs from a deployment, you need to `reference` it, and the simplest way of doing this is through its name:
+To use outputs from a deployment, you need to `reference` it, and the simplest way of doing this is through its name:

 ```json
 {